kai687/sphinxawesome-theme/docs/demo/figures.rst

    This is an image caption.

-   And you can also provide a legend to the figure that contains more information about the image.
+   You can also provide a legend to the figure with the ``:legend:`` option.
+   The images on this page are from https://undraw.co/.

-You can control the image alignment by using the `:align:` option.
+You can control the image alignment by using the ``:align:`` option.

 .. figure:: image.svg